ordina-jworks/ordina-jworks.github.io/_posts/2020-12-20-ordina-logo-detector.md

 - img: Specified the size of the image, it will automatically resize any image input to match this number, has to be 416 this model
 - conf: The minimum confidence level that should be reached to count as a detection
 - source: A media file, being an image(or a folder containing multiple)/video/stream/
-- name: Name of the folder to output the results to
+- name: Name of the folder to output the results to (will be stored under yolov5/runs/detect/NAME)
 - exist-ok: Overwrite existing output instead of incrementing the name
 - save-txt: Save the detection data to a text file (bounding box)
 - save-conf: Add the confidence level to the text file